Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

 In this section, you will modify the codebase to introduce a new type of enemy: slimes.
 Slimes roam the map, and when two or more slimes collide on the same tile, they merge into one slime, with one slime absorbing the others' special attributes.

 Slimes travel in a single, predetermined direction.
-When they encounter a wall or door, they instinctively change direction, going back in the direction they came from.
+When they encounter an object they cannot move onto, they instinctively change direction, going back in the direction they came from.
+Slimes are limited by the same movement constraints as the Player, except portals have no effect on them (they simply pass through them).

 > For example, Slime A starts by moving right.
 On the next tick, it notices that there is a wall to its right.
 It changes direction, moves left, and continues moving left from then on until it hits another wall or door.